rptseng/kickstarter-analysis/README.md

 # Kickstarting with Excel

 ## Overview of Project
+Louise created a Kickstarter campaign for her play *Fever* that almost achieved its fundraising goal in a short amount of time.
+She wants to know how the outcomes of different campaigns fared in relation to their launch dates and funding goals.

 ### Purpose
-Using a dataset from Kickstarter, we will perform
+Using a dataset from Kickstarter, we will create visualizations for the campaign outcomes based launch date under the Parent Category "Theater" and ratio of outcomes based on funding goals under the Subcategory "plays".

 ## Analysis and Challenges